 There’s a sense of history here, yet the mod cons are all around.
-There’s high-speed BT wifi to save your data, a Nuvo sound system with a control panel in every room, and Sky TV on three TVs with DVD players, for family get-togethers over movies and popcorn.
+There’s high-speed BT wifi to save your data, a Nuvo sound system with a control panel in every room, and Sky TV on three TVs and one DVD player, for family get-togethers over movies and popcorn.

 The country kitchen comes with butler sink and Aga, but it also comes with high-back armchair and footstool, so you can chop while you chat.
 You can breakfast here over juice and croissants around the chunky table, with the light flooding in through the sash window.